About

 Hey there!
 My name is Julian Stier, currently a PhD student at the Chair of Data Science at the University of Passau.
 I love computer science, math, philosophy, kung fu and almost anything related to it.

-At work, I am mostly running empirical experiments in the domain of Artificial Neural Networks, although my interests go beyond my technical capabilities, pondering about theories of general artificial intelligence.
+At work, I mostly run deep learning experiments investigating on structural priors, although – as hopefully all of us do – my interests go beyond my technical capabilities, pondering about theories of general artificial intelligence.

 Jump to: